-The False Julii Corydora (Corydoras trilineatus) is a species of small, bottom-feeding catfish.
+The Julii Corydora (Corydoras julii) is a species of small, bottom-feeding catfish.
 They are characterized by their distinct black and white patterns.
-This listing is for a trio of False Julii corydora catfish.

 Corydora are shoaling fish, and should be kept in groups of at least 3.
 A group of 3+ requires at least 10-gallons of water, as these fish grow to be 2" in length.